 The Battersea Rise—Northcote Road—St John's Road crossing originated not in the meeting of roads, but where an east-west road crossed a northward-flowing river.

 This road was once the main route from Kingston to Clapham and then on to London and Canterbury, and hence was called in the early 18th century the Canterbury Way.
 Since the late 1930s it has formed part of the zig-zaggy A205, better known (in defiance of geometry) as the South Circular.
-(It was somewhat supplanted in significance at the end of the 18th century century by a new road which today follows the line of St John's Hill, Lavender Hill, and Wandsworth Road.)
+(It was somewhat supplanted in significance at the end of the 18th century century by a new turnpike road that today follows the line of St John's Hill, Lavender Hill, and Wandsworth Road.)

 Until the middle of the nineteenth century, the Commons almost met at the river crossing, with only a narrow isthmus separating them — as you can see in this Rocque map of c.1740: